eclipse-kuksa/kuksa-python-sdk/README.md

 ## Using Docker for the CLI

-The KUKSA Python SDK CLI is available as a [prebuilt docker container](https://github.com/eclipse-kuksa/kuksa-python-sdk/pkgs/container/kuksa-python-sdk%2Fkuksa-client).
+The KUKSA Python SDK CLI is available as a [prebuilt docker container](https://github.com/eclipse-kuksa/kuksa-python-sdk/blob/main/docs/docker.md).
-For more details see the KUKSA Python SDK [Docker documentation](https://github.com/eclipse-kuksa/kuksa-python-sdk/blob/main/docs/docker.md).

 ## Using KUKSA Python SDK as library